UPDATED: APRIL 19, 2023 | 2 MIN READ

 Why do dogs bite without reason?

 It may not seem there is a reason behind a dog biting, but most likely, the dog feels threatened or frightened in some way and bites as an instinct.

 What dog breed is most likely to bite?

 According to the American Animal Hospital Association (AAHA), Pit Bulls, German Shepherds, Terriers, and Rottweilers are at the highest risk of dog breeds for biting.
 Many of these breeds are on restricted dog breed lists with insurance companies.

 The breeds of dogs at the lowest risk for biting include the Great Dane, Dalmatian, Pekingese, and Spitz.

 How do I get my puppy to stop biting my hands and feet?

 You can discourage your dog from biting your hands and feet by crying out as if you have been hurt and stopping engaging in play.
 You can also remove the dog from the situation with a firm “No” until it recognizes not to display the behavior.
 Remember, it takes multiple, repeated actions for your dog to understand.

 Keep Yourself and Your Family Safe Around Dogs

 Dog bite prevention is important because mastering these tactics can help keep you, your family, and others safe around your dog.
-In addition to taking preventative measures, it’s also important to make sure you have proper home insurance coverage in case your dog does bite someone.
+In addition to taking preventative measures, it’s also important to ensure you have proper liability insurance for your dog in case it bites someone.
 To find comprehensive coverage at great rates, take some time to compare home insurance quotes today.